+Figure 13.
+Video Mask Table Menu

 Other Metadata

 Not shown in the UI, the project JSON file also contains the operating system used to run the manipulation and the upload time for each image.
 See the dedicated JSON section of this document.